 Caldeira Velha Natural Monument

-Found on the north side of the Fogo volcano, the protected area is a steep-sided river valley about 500 metres deep by 300 metres wide.
+The protected area, on the north side of the Fogo Volcano, is a steep-sided river valley about 500 metres deep by 300 metres wide.
 The lush green habitat has several endemic Azorean plant and animal species.
 Fumaroles and hot springs provide heated iron-rich water to the set of pools nestled midway along the valley floor.

 The area’s geologic and biologic diversity is protected for future generations by designation as an Azores Geosite and a Sao Miguel Natural Monument.